danielabar/meblog/src/markdown/active_storage_form_errors.md

 }
 ```

-To make use of the Stimulus controller, the form partial is enhanced with data-dash attributes to connect the targets and values:
+To make use of the Stimulus controller, add the following data-dash attributes to connect the markup to the Stimulus targets and values:

+TODO: Comments/highlight what was modified

 ```erb
 <%= form_with(model: expense_report, class: "contents") do |form| %>